 “Most of our locators are involved one way or another in agri-business.
 Aside from food processing, we signed on a pallet manufacturer that services the needs of plantations, a company that produces packaging material for fresh fruit exporters, and a foam manufacturer which supplies material for packaging, as well.
 We also seem to be at the positive end of the ongoing trade war between China and the US.
 A number of Chinese companies are setting up in AIEC in order to be able to continue exporting to the US from the Philippines” explained Lagdameo.

-In total, 65 percent of AIEC’s first phase of lots and ready-built facilities have already been leased or sold.
+In total, 65 percent of AIEC’s first phase of industrial park lots and ready-built facilities have already been leased or sold.
 Currently, the park is receiving multiple inquiries for the remaining 4 out of the 15 ready-built facilities that have been established.
 Several more units will also be constructed this year to accommodate the demand.

 “What we’ve seen on our end is that locators want to come in quickly.
 Hence, we will be building our more ready-built facilities for locators to choose from.”

 However, the current capacity represents only one of four phases of AIEC.
 In the next two years, AIEC will roll out two additional industrial phases and one commercial phase.
 Plans to place a cold-storage facility are also in the works.
 With major expansion in the pipeline, AIEC will certainly serve as an international business gateway for Mindanao and the country.

 Fiscal Incentives In PEZA-registered SEZs, qualified companies located inside the SEZ get a 100% tax exemption via a 4-6 year initial income tax holiday.
 Upon

 A CHINESE plastic packaging company has signed a location agreement with an industrial zone operator in Panabo City, Davao del Norte, the industrial zone’s operator said.